BirdeeHub/tomlua/README.md

 This means that it makes a lot of sense to use a simple but fast parser to parse config files on startup.

-And then later you can use one which is better for editing but is slower when making things like a settings page which may edit the file.
+And then later you can use one which is better for editing but is slower when making things like a settings page or cargo add which may edit the file.